openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Parameter 64: Analog inputs reports - periodic

 Analog inputs reports - periodic
-This parameter defines reporting period of analog inputs value.

-Periodical reports are independent from changes in value (parameter 63).

-Parameter is relevant only for analog inputs (parameter 20, 21, 22 or 23 set to 0 or 1)

-  * 0 – periodical reports disabled
+<p&gtThis parameter defines reporting period of analog inputs value.</p&gt <p&gtPeriodical reports are independent from changes in value (parameter 63).</p&gt <p&gtParameter is relevant only for analog inputs (parameter 20, 21, 22 or 23 set to 0 or 1)</p&gt <ul&gt<li&gt0 – periodical reports disabled</li&gt <li&gt30-32400 (30-32400s, 1s step)</li&gt </ul&gt
-  * 30-32400 (30-32400s, 1s step)
 Values in the range 0 to 32400 may be set.

 The manufacturer defined default value is ```0```.